 Read More: 10 Practical Back-to-School Tips for Parents

 Every child is unique, and understanding how they learn best requires observation, patience, and experimentation.
-Learning preferences begin to emerge early in life, but they can evolve over time as children grow and experience new ways of learning.
-By identifying your child’s preferred learning style, you can create an environment that supports their strengths and helps them thrive.
+Learning preferences begin to emerge early in life, but they can evolve as children grow and experience new ways of learning.
+By identifying your child’s specific learning style, you can create an environment that supports their strengths and helps them thrive.

 3. Recognizing Patterns in Preschool Years